Poix-Terron

 Poix-Terron (/fr/) is a commune located in the department of Ardennes, in the Grand Est (lit.
 "Great East") region of France.

+The commune is listed as a Village étape.

 Geography

 Two villages belong to the commune: Poix, and the churchless Terron-les-Poix.
 Poix became Poix-Terron in 1897.
 Poix is located on the N51, 18 km from Charleville-Mézières, and 28 km from Rethel.
 Terron is located 1.5 km from Poix on the D27.
+The river Vence flows through the commune.

-The railway station in Poix-Terron is on the Soissons–Givet railway between Reims and Charleville-Mézières.
+The Poix-Terron railway station is on the Soissons–Givet railway between Reims and Charleville-Mézières.
 The station was reopened on 1 October 2011.

 History

 The town has suffered during religious wars: there was a fire in the village and castle in 1641, and a siege of the church on 8 July 1651.
 King Louis XIV passed through on 25 June and 7 August 1654.

 On 30 August 1870, during the Franco-German war, the Affaire de Poix (The Poix Case, lit.
 "Poix Affair") occurred, involving the 42nd infantry regiment.

 On 14 May 1940, a breach, 8 km in length, occurred between Poix-Terron and Baâlons in the French line of defence.
 A battalion of Spahis attempted to close the breach and held against the Germans in the battle of the Horgne.